 Budget for the essentials

 If a loved one has been temporarily placed in jail, then you may be surprised how the costs can add up.
 Buying commissary items, making phone calls, and other expenses cost money and you have to be ready to provide since they can’t do it from inside.
 Of course, you may be able to get them out in the meantime, too, so look up some jail bond information.
 It costs money to post bail, but it can be financially sensible in the long run.
+Bail bond is costly but it cannot be exchanged for the freedom and effort you’ve done for your loved one.

 Don’t spread the word